MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 ### Multi-factor authentication

-Multi-factor authentication is required if a conditional access policy that requires [multi-factor authentication (MFA)](multi-factor-authentication.md) is applied at enrollment or during Company Portal sign-in.
+Multi-factor authentication is required if a Conditional Access policy that requires [multi-factor authentication (MFA)](multi-factor-authentication.md) is applied at enrollment or during Company Portal sign-in.
 However, MFA is optional based on the Azure AD settings in the targeted Conditional Access policy.

 ### Authentication in Company Portal